North American Literature and Culture

 - +41 31 631 84 17

-Our staff members teach both at BA and MA level and are responsible for the supervision of PhD projects.
+Our staff members (depending on their academic degrees) teach both at BA and MA level and those with a ‘Habilitation’ are responsible for the supervision of PhD projects.
 Their teaching is closely connected to their research activities.
 In our lectures, seminars and workshops we cover a wide range of topics and approaches, genres and media.
 We stress the importance of theory and methodology and encourage students to become actively involved in research.
 Where possible, we co-teach with colleagues from other disciplines and invite guest speakers into our seminars and lectures.

 The North American literature section has a multi-facetted and strong research profile.
 Staff members are actively involved in international research networks (see below), participate in conferences in and outside of Switzerland and host research events in Bern.
 Publication activities include editorial work on a handbook series and Anglia: Journal of English Philology.